GLOBAL MARKETS-Equities cruise to three-month highs, dollar under protest pressure

 "In a way, it is remarkable that the market remains in this positive mood," said Elwin de Groot, head of macro strategy at Rabobank.
 "Even with these rising protests in the U.S. and the situation in Hong Kong at the moment, the market is pushing on and seeing room for optimism."

-The tech-heavy Nasdaq is now only 3% from its pre-pandemic record highs. .N
+The tech-heavy Nasdaq is now less than 3% from its pre-pandemic record highs. .N

-May Purchasing Managers Index data pointed to a fragile but encouraging recovery in global manufacturing, raising hopes that the worst is over, while reports that Germany was considering a stimulus plan to boost car sales lifted European stocks.
+Purchasing Managers Index data for May pointed to a fragile but encouraging recovery in global manufacturing, raising hopes that the worst is over, while reports that Germany was considering a stimulus plan to boost car sales lifted European stocks.

 Bond investors remained more cautious that the global economy had fully turned a corner.
-Benchmark 10-year notes US10YT=RR last fell 4/32 in price to yield 0.6738%, from 0.662% late on Monday.
+Benchmark 10-year U.S. Treasury notes US10YT=RR last fell 6/32 in price to yield 0.6819%, from 0.662% late on late on Monday.

-"Early setbacks would be a very poor sign, but are not expected in the period immediately following the end of lockdowns."

-The dollar was at multi-month lows against most major currencies following a 5% drop for its main index =USD since March.
+The dollar touched multi-month lows against most major currencies following a 5% drop for its main index =USD since March.
 FRX/

-"The protests are part of the reason for the sell-off in the dollar over the last four or five days," said CMC Markets senior analyst Michael Hewson.
+"The protests are part of the reason for the sell-off in the dollar over the last four or five days," CMC Markets senior analyst Michael Hewson said.

-Some U.S. demonstrators, angered over the recent death of the unarmed African American, George Floyd, while in police custody, had set fire to a mall in Los Angeles overnight, looted stores in New York, and at least five U.S. police had been hit by gunfire in separate incidents.
+Some U.S. demonstrators, angered over the recent death of an African-American man, George Floyd, in police custody, set fire to a mall in Los Angeles overnight and looted stores in New York.
+At least five U.S. police officers were hit by gunfire in separate incidents.

 Global assetshttp://tmsnrt.rs/2jvdmXl